X86 calling conventions: Watcom register

 Watcom does not support the __fastcall keyword except to alias it to null.
 The register calling convention may be selected by command line switch.
-(However, IDA uses __fastcall anyway for uniformity.)

 Up to 4 registers are assigned to arguments in the order EAX, EDX, EBX, ECX.
 Arguments are assigned to registers from left to right.
 If any argument cannot be assigned to a register (say it is too large) it, and all subsequent arguments, are assigned to the stack.
 Arguments assigned to the stack are pushed from right to left.
 Names are mangled by adding a suffixed underscore.

 Variadic functions fall back to the Watcom stack based calling convention.

 The Watcom C/C++ compiler also uses the #pragma aux directive that allows the user to specify their own calling convention.
 As its manual states, "Very few users are likely to need this method, but if it is needed, it can be a lifesaver".

-TopSpeed / Clarion / JPI
+TopSpeed, Clarion, JPI

-The first four integer parameters are passed in registers eax, ebx, ecx and edx.
-Floating point parameters are passed on the floating point stack – registers st0, st1, st2, st3, st4, st5 and st6.
+The first four integer parameters are passed in registers EAX, EBX, ECX and EDX.
+Floating point parameters are passed on the floating point stack – registers ST0, ST1, ST2, ST3, ST4, ST5 and ST6.
 Structure parameters are always passed on the stack.
-Additional parameters are passed on the stack after registers are exhausted.
-Integer values are returned in eax, pointers in edx and floating point types in st0.
+Added parameters are passed on the stack after registers are exhausted.
+Integer values are returned in EAX, pointers in EDX and floating point types in ST0.

 safecall

 In Delphi and Free Pascal on Microsoft Windows, the safecall calling convention encapsulates COM (Component Object Model) error handling, thus exceptions aren't leaked out to the caller, but are reported in the HRESULT return value, as required by COM/OLE.
-When calling a safecall function from Delphi code, Delphi also automatically checks the returned HRESULT and raises an exception if necessary.
+When calling a safecall function from Delphi code, Delphi also automatically checks the returned HRESULT and raises an exception if needed.

 The safecall calling convention is the same as the stdcall calling convention, except that exceptions are passed back to the caller in EAX as a HResult (instead of in FS:[0]), while the function result is passed by reference on the stack as though it were a final "out" parameter.
 When calling a Delphi function from Delphi this calling convention will appear just like any other calling convention, because although exceptions are passed back in EAX, they are automatically converted back to proper exceptions by the caller.
 When using COM objects created in other languages, the HResults will be automatically raised as exceptions, and the result for Get functions is in the result rather than a parameter.
 When creating COM objects in Delphi with safecall, there is no need to worry about HResults, as exceptions can be raised as normal but will be seen as HResults in other languages.

 Returns a result and raises exceptions like a normal Delphi function, but it passes values and exceptions as though it was: